 - i.
-The GAC is composed of five Faculty, at least four from Chemistry, who agree to support and advise the student during the course of the Ph.D. and beyond.
-GAC members meet with the student on occasion to discuss research progress and provide feedback and guidance as appropriate. - ii.
-The committee will consist of the research advisor and four additional members who are invited by the student, subject to the advisor's approval. - iii.
-The GAC will include one or two additional members of the same division as the student, and at least one member of each of two other divisions.
-Alternatively, the GAC will include one or two additional members of the same Interdisciplinary Focus Area as the student, and two other members from different Focus Areas.
+GACs will be composed of four faculty, at least three from Chemistry, who agree to support and advise the student during the course of the Ph.D. and beyond.
+GAC members will meet the student to discuss research progress and provide feedback and guidance as appropriate. - ii.
+The committee will consist of the research advisor and three additional members who are nominated by the student, subject to the advisor's approval, and assigned by the GEC.